 - Conditional formatting option checks each cell in the selected range for the condition or formula specified by us.

 - It will analyze each cell in a row no.4.
 Starts from Cell A4 will check whether the cell E4 has the delivery Status Pending or not.
 If it does, that rows get highlighted else it doesn’t.

 - We have used $ sign before the column alphabet ($E3).

 - We have locked the column E, Delivery Status, which we are looking for.

 - When Cell A4 is being checked for the condition, it will check Cell E4.

 - When Cell A5 is checked for the condition, it will check Cell E5 and so on.

 - This process will highlight the entire rows having Pending status.

 - In this article, we have used text criteria for highlighting the row or cells based on another cell value.

-- Similarly, we can use the other criteria by entering different conditions under Formula text box depending on your requirement.
+- Similarly, we can use the other criteria by entering different conditions under the Formula text box depending on your requirement.